Golfers at all game levels can benefit from adding hybrids to their bags.

 - Is a 3 Hybrid Hard to Hit?

 - Why Am I Topping the Golf Ball with My Hybrid?

 - Does a 4 Hybrid Replace a 3 Iron?

 - Which Hybrid Golf Club Will You Choose?

 What Number Hybrid Should I Get?

 You should carry 3, 4, and 5 hybrids to replace the same numbered irons, as they’re designed in such a way that makes them more forgiving and easier for beginner golfers to hit consistently.
-But, you can buy hybrid golf clubs from a 1 all the way through to a PW, so the choice is very much yours.

 Still, we would advise recreational and beginner golfers to carry at least a couple of hybrid clubs in their bags to replace long irons and fairway woods that are particularly difficult to hit.